Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 This function works on MSX Turbo-R computers only.
 On MSX1/2/2+ it will always return an .IDRVR error.

-This function allows enabling or disabling the Z80 access mode for a MSX-DOS driver (a driver embedded within a MSX-DOS kernel ROM).
+This function allows enabling or disabling the Z80 access mode for an MSX-DOS driver (a driver embedded within an MSX-DOS kernel ROM).
 When the Z80 access mode for a driver is enabled, Nextor will switch to the Z80 CPU prior to accessing any drive associated to the driver.
-When the Z80 access mode for a driver is disabled, no CPU switching is performed, being therefore possible to access the drives on the driver in R800 mode.
+When the Z80 access mode for a driver is disabled, no CPU switching is performed, making it therefore possible to access the drives on the driver in R800 mode.

 When the computer boots, the Z80 access mode is enabled for all MSX-DOS drivers.
 This is necessary because some old device drivers do not work when accessed in R800 mode, and it would not be possible to boot from a device on one of these drivers.
 Once the system boot has finished, this function can be used to disable (and later re-enable if necessary) the Z80 access mode for any MSX-DOS driver.

 Note that the Z80 access mode is enabled or disabled for a whole driver, affecting all the drives associated to the driver.
 It is not possible to selectively enable or disable the Z80 access mode for individual drives.

 The Z80 access mode applies to MSX-DOS drivers only.
-Nextor will never change the CPU when accessing drive-based and device-based drivers.
+Nextor will never change the CPU when accessing Nextor drivers.

 ### 3.14.
 Get information for a cluster on a FAT drive (_GETCLUS, 7Eh)